HernanCote/rule-of-thumb/README.md

 First set:

 ```
-For mac:
+If you are using mac:

     export ruleOfThumb_jwtPrivateKey=<AnyPrivateKeyHere>
     export ruleOfThumb_db=<AnyMongoDbConnectionString>

-For windows command line:
+If you are using windows command line:

     set ruleOfThumb_jwtPrivateKey=<AnyPrivateKeyHere>
     set ruleOfThumb_db=<AnyMongoDbConnectionString>

-For Windows Powershell
+If you are using Windows Powershell

     $env:ruleOfThumb_jwtPrivateKey="<AnyPrivateKeyHere>"
     $env:ruleOfThumb_db="<AnyMongoDbConnectionString>"